E(n)-equivariant Graph Neural Cellular Automata

 \paragraph{Graph Cellular Automata} A \emph{Graph Cellular Automaton} (GCA) is a triple $(\gG, \gS, \tau)$, where $\gG = (\gV, \gE)$ is a graph and $\gS$ is a discrete or continuous state space.
 The map $\tau: \gS\times2^\gS \to \gS$ is used as a \emph{local} transition rule to update the state $\rvs_i\in \gS$ of each of the graph's nodes $i\in\gV$ as a function of its current state and its neighbour's states:

-We compactly write $\rmS' = \tau(\rmS)$ to indicate the synchronous application of $\tau$ to all nodes.
-Standard CAs—like elementary CAs \citep{wolfram2018cellular} and Conway’s Game of Life \citep{adamatzky2010game}—use a grid for the graph, have integer-valued locations~$\rvx_i \in \sZ^\cd$ and use a single binary value for their features~$\rvh_i$.
+We will compactly write $\rmS' = \tau(\rmS)$ to indicate the synchronous application of $\tau$ to all nodes in $\gG$.
+Standard CAs—like elementary CAs \citep{wolfram2018cellular} and Conway’s Game of Life \citep{adamatzky2010game}—use a simple grid for the underlying graph $\gG$, have integer-valued locations~$\rvx_i \in \sZ^\cd$ and use a single binary value for their features~$\rvh_i$.

 \paragraph{Anisotropy \& Isotropy} Of great importance for CAs are the properties \emph{anisotropy} and \emph{isotropy}: The former implies being directionally dependent, as opposed to the latter, which indicates homogeneity in all directions.
-Specifically, anisotropic transition rules are \emph{not} invariant to rotations, translations and reflections of the states thus resulting in nodes being oriented in a specific direction and prohibiting the existence of differently oriented states of interest \citep{mordvintsev2022growing, grattarola2021learning}.
+Anisotropic transition rules account for not only the neighbor states of a given node, but also their \emph{absolute} position in a (vector) space of reference.
+Furthermore, anisotropic transition rules are \emph{not} invariant to rotations, translations and reflections of the states, thus resulting in nodes being oriented in a specific direction and prohibiting the existence of differently oriented states of interest \citep{mordvintsev2022growing, grattarola2021learning}.
 In contrast, isotropy allows transition rules to act similarly regardless of how the nodes are oriented, thus allowing proper design of self-organising (and living) systems.